lineality/lines_editor/README.md

 # Abstract
-Lines is a minimal terminal text/hex file-editor, written from scratch in vanilla 2024-Rust (with no third party crates or unsafe code), designed for long term reliability and maintainability, adaptable modularity, memory-footprint minimalism, safety, and security.
+Lines is a minimal terminal text/hex file-editor, written from scratch in vanilla 2024-Rust (with no third party crates), designed for long term reliability and maintainability, adaptable modularity, memory-footprint minimalism, safety, and security.
 The scope is intentionally constrained to a few essential uses and file operations such as insert, and delete at the character/byte level.
-Lines is, by design and policy, not a "fully-featured," "feature-rich," "responsive," full IDE competing with Zed, Helix, vsCode, etc. (though with the FF-file navigator and tmux, the combo is surprisingly flexible).
+Lines is, by design and policy, not a "fully-featured," "feature-rich," "responsive," full IDE competing with Zed, Helix, vsCode, etc. (At the same time, the combination of File-Fantastic terminal-file-manager and tmux make more IDE-type uses possible: having multiple windows open on the same file, or different files in different windows to cut and paste between them, etc.)

+The only 'unsafe block' code is vanilla-rust for raw-terminal use in the raw-terminal module, which is optional.
+This is minimal rust, not using a third-party crate or libc-in-rust.

-Lines is Modal (having modes) mostly the same as Ex/Vi/Vim or Helix et al. But Lines is different in that it has a +Enter way of operating using an OS-standard input buffer, and it has other features such as Hex-Edit mode a modular file-based clipboard.
+Lines is Modal (having modes) mostly the same as Ex/Vi/Vim or Helix et al. But Lines is different in that it has a primarily +Enter way of operating using an OS-standard input buffer.
+Lines also has other features such as Hex-Edit mode, a modular file-based clipboard, and quick-append mode.

 # Common Use Cases